StevenLiCOF/DSCB_Project_2_Group/day_09/pair.md

 you its guess and you will input if it's too high or low.
 No cheating.
-Also try to implement a strategy that does not have a blatant weakness (meaning you shouldn't be able to beat it every time by picking a specific number)
+Also try to implement a strategy that does not have a blatant weakness (meaning you shouldn't be able to beat it every time by picking a specific number).